 A Short History of Enköping

-The first known mentioning of Enköping dates back to the second half of the 12th century and is one of the oldest written sources in Sweden.
+The first known mention of Enköping dates back to the second half of the 12th century and is one of the oldest written sources in Sweden.
 It is uncertain how long Enköping has been a town.
 There are town privileges dating back to 1413, but it is believed that the town is a lot older.

 A Three Centuries Long Hardship